airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 While it is not strictly necessary to isolate the Airbyte installation into its own namespace, it is good practice and recommended as a part of the installation.
 This documentation assumes that you chose the name `airbyte` for the namespace, but you may choose a different name if required.

-To create a namespace run the following
+To create a namespace run the following:

 ```sh
 kubectl create namespace airbyte